 Rich Endorsements Added As Well – But Not For Everyone

-In the case of restaurants, bars and coffee shops we are also seeing the recommendation process ask you to select “tags” that contributed to you recommending or not recommending that business.
-Facebook is calling this rich endorsements.
+In the case of restaurants, bars, and coffee shops, we are also seeing the recommendation process ask you to select “tags” that contributed to you recommending or not recommending that business.
+As you probably know, GatherUp has long been a supporter of the power of tags.
+Facebook is calling these Rich Endorsements.
 Below are the YES tags for a Chick-fil-A location and the NO tags.

 YES recommended tags, showing 10 of about 40 options.

 NO recommended tags, showing 11 of about 16 options.

 It would seem from Facebook’s announcement that “tags” will expand into other industries as they didn’t note any limitations.
 So maybe it’s coming soon for other verticals.

 When a restaurant recommendation is posted, it displays the “tags” along with it.
 Here is my local wine bar that I left a recommendation for.

 In the left side navigation of a Facebook business page, the tab to access this information is still called “Reviews”.
 Recommendations are located here now as well.